carolhsiaoo/awesome-liquid-glass/README.md

 # awesome-liquid-glass

-Curated lost of design resources and implementations about Liquid Glass style announced on WWDC 26
+Curated list of resources about Liquid Glass UI design style announced at WWDC 2025 by Apple.

+This list includes design resources, tools, libraries, and projects that adapt to this style.